 - Event photos and videos – If the church has carried out any new events, share them in your newsletter photos and videos to keep everyone in the loop.

 - Announcements and events – Do a roundup of this as a separate newsletter if there are too many announcements.

-- Children ministry updates – The children ministry updates can also be shared as one newsletter because it is a ministry on its own.
-It helps parents know what the children’s church is up-to.
+- Children’s ministry updates – The children’s ministry updates can also be shared as one newsletter because it is a ministry on its own.
+It helps parents know what the children’s church is up to.

-Starting with these content ideas, it shouldn’t be too difficult to get started or add more ideas into your current arsenal of church newsletters.
+Starting with these content ideas, it shouldn’t be too difficult to get started or add more ideas to your current arsenal of church newsletters.